greenelab/deep-review/sections/03_categorize.md

 transfer learning, which we devote a section to in the discussion.
 Though we've mentioned numerous successes for the transfer of natural image features to new tasks, we expect that a lower proportion of negative results would be published.
-Reuse is not always successful.
 The analysis of magnetic resonance images (MRIs) is also faced with the challenge of small training sets.
 In this domain, Amit et al. [@tag:Amit2017_breast_mri] investigated the tradeoff between pre-trained models from a different domain and a small CNN trained only with MRI images.
-They showed that the smaller network trained with sufficient data augmentation on few hundred images from a few dozen patients can outperform a pre-trained out-of-domain classifier.
+In contrast with the other selected literature, they found a smaller network trained with data augmentation on few hundred images from a few dozen patients can outperform a pre-trained out-of-domain classifier.
 Data augmentation is a different strategy to deal with small training sets.
 The practice is exemplified by a series of papers that analyze images from mammographies [@tag:Dhungel2015_struct_pred_mamm @tag:Dhungel2016_mamm